mtlynch/mlab-wikis/PDEChartsNDT.md

 ## Download throughput ##

-The download throughput is computed for every server-to-client test as the ratio of the data transmitted during the test and the duration of the test:
+The download throughput is computed for every server-to-client test as the ratio of the data transmitted during the test and the duration of the test.
+We multiply by 8 to convert from octets (bytes) to bits:

 ```
+8 *
-web100_log_entry.snap.HCThruOctetsAcked /
+(web100_log_entry.snap.HCThruOctetsAcked /
  (web100_log_entry.snap.SndLimTimeRwin +
  web100_log_entry.snap.SndLimTimeCwnd +
-web100_log_entry.snap.SndLimTimeSnd)
+ web100_log_entry.snap.SndLimTimeSnd))
 ```

 Results of tests that ended during **slow start** are excluded.